Methodology

 Time Frame

-Early years child development training (EYCDT)June 2022December 2023June 2024
+Early years child development training (EYCDT)June 2022March 2025

-Professional development programme phase 3 (PDP3)November 2022December 2023June 2024
+Professional development programme phase 3 (PDP2)October 2021July 2022

-Professional development programme phase 3 (PDP2)September 2021June 2022July 2022
+Professional development programme phase 3 (PDP3)November 2022February 2025

-Level 3 special educational needs co-ordinator (SENCO) qualificationOctober 2022December 2023June 2024
+Level 3 special educational needs co-ordinator (SENCO) qualificationOctober 2022November 2024

-Experts and mentors programme (E&M)April 2022January 202410th July 2024
+Experts and mentors programme (E&M)April 2022July 2024

-Stronger practice hubs (SPHs)November 2022December 2023June 2024
+Stronger practice hubs (SPHs)November 2022March 2025

-Nuffield Early Language Intervention (NELI)September 2020July 2024June 2024
+Nuffield Early Language Intervention (NELI)September 2020March 2025

 Setting and school numbers

 Alongside some of the local authority breakdowns, the number of settings and / or schools eligible for that strand has been given alongside the data.
 This is intended to give an indication of the size of the local authority.
 Different setting types require a different number of practitioners.
 Childminder settings may consist of a sole practitioner, whereas some group and school-based settings will employ many practitioners.
-DfE does not hold administrative data on the number of practitioners working in early years for all setting types.
+DfE does not hold data on the number of practitioners working in early years in all setting types.

 ‘Schools’ are identified as state-funded primary, state-funded secondary, state-funded special school, state- funded secondary, state-funded AP school and non-maintained special schools that have at least one child in reception year.

-‘school-based settings’ are identified as state-funded primary, state-funded secondary, state-funded special school, state- funded secondary, state-funded AP school and non-maintained special schools that have at least one child in a nursery class (specifically in years E1, E2, N1 and N2).
+‘School-based settings’ are identified as state-funded primary, state-funded secondary, state-funded special school, state- funded secondary, state-funded AP school and non-maintained special schools that have at least one child in a nursery class (specifically in years E1, E2, N1 and N2).

-The number of independent schools is found by matching data from the ‘School level underlying data- 2023/24’ with data from ‘Establishment fields’ found on Get Information About Schools (GIAS).
-Downloads - GOV.UK (get-information-schools.service.gov.uk) (opens in a new tab) An independent school is included where a school was identified in the school level underlying data as independent and was identified as having nursery classes and a statutory low age of less than four in on GIAS.
+The number of independent schools is found by matching data from the ‘School level underlying data - 2023/24’ with data from ‘Establishment fields’ found on Get Information About Schools (GIAS): Downloads - GOV.UK (get-information-schools.service.gov.uk) (opens in a new tab).
+An independent school is included where a school was identified in the school level underlying data as independent and was identified as having nursery classes and a statutory low age of less than four in on GIAS.

-Location data was not initially collected as such there are many practitioners with unknown local authority.
-Therefore, the data cannot be used to compare local authorities, and the number of settings has not been included at this level.
-Practitioners from childminder settings, group-based settings, state-funded school-based settings, independent school-based settings and British Forces Overseas establishments were targeted to take part in early years child development training.
-There are 57,199 settings of this type.
-Not all registered users are setting based.
-Therefore this figure should be used with caution.
+Early years child development training.
+Location data was not initially collected as there are many practitioners with unknown local authority.
+Therefore, the data cannot be used to compare local authorities, and the number of settings has not been included.

+Level 3 special educational needs co-ordinator qualification.
 Childminder settings and group-based settings were eligible to take part in this strand of the EYER programme.
 Only these setting types are included in the total.

-There are 47,639 settings of this type.
+Nuffield Early Language Intervention (NELI).
 Only state-funded schools with reception age children are eligible for this strand of the EYER programme.
-There are 16,461 schools eligible.
-11,112 schools have registered for the programme since September 2020.

 Help and support